 4 – Pier 39 / Fisherman’s Wharf

 At the southern end of the Peninsular lies the Old Fishing ports and docks.
 Now Transformed into a predominately Tourist location.
-Filled With Shops, Restaurants and tourist activities.
+Filled With Shops, Restaurants, and tourist activities.
 It’s the hub for all things “Bay” related.

 It’s not all price hike food either most cruises and bay activities stem from this area and there is sure to be something to bring you here at some point.

-One of the best attractions of the Wharf in a colony of California Sealions that have commandeered the docks of pier 39.
+One of the best attractions of the Wharf is a colony of California Sealions that have commandeered the docks of pier 39.
 Displacing the Human residents to other areas of the wharf.
 Numbers vary through the year but at times there are thousands of the animals “hauled” out on the docks.

 Crowds of equal numbers at times, line Pier 39 to watch the antics of the Sealions who appear almost oblivious to the human presence.
 The Sealions put on quite a show tussling with each other and fending off the giant Seagulls.
-The only downside that you often don’t read about is the rather pungent aroma they emit, however its a small price to pay for a fantastic show.
+The only downside that you often don’t read about is the rather pungent aroma they emit, however, it’s a small price to pay for a fantastic show.

 5 – Chinatown

 San Francisco is home to the world’s largest Chinatown, Outside of Asia.
-The area is a vibrant bustling district filled with sights, sounds and smells not usually attributed to American cities.
+The area is a vibrant bustling district filled with sights, sounds, and smells not usually attributed to American cities.
 The streets are lined with endless shops filled with Chinese foods and trinkets.
 Some would call them junk shops some treasure troves.

-Just wandering the streets taking in the business of the place is a fascinating experience.
+Just wandering the streets and taking in the business of the place is a fascinating experience.
 Strictly speaking, this is no tourist attraction but a real active, thriving community.
 A testament to the multi-cultured nature of both the City and the USA as a whole.

 The area Starts properly at the Junction of Grant Avenue and Bush Street, where you find the Dragon Gate.
 It then runs the length of Grant Avenue but has ballooned far beyond this limitation, now encompassing most of Stockton Street and Kearny Street all the way to Broadway.